Writing an article can seem like a piece of cake. You just get to it and start writing while your readers are already dying to read your new article.

 Don’t write complex articles – you’re not a literalist.
 Don’t write text for the sake of text, make it useful.
 You can (and should) use your personal experience but just don’t turn the article into your personal diary.

 Think about what kind of content you would Google yourself?
 Which content will you find attractive and engaging?
 Consider developers and tech geeks who work with different popular backend frameworks or other programming languages, as well as your potential clients.
 Use both educational and entertainment approaches but don’t forget about relevant topics and discussions (for programmers, of course).
 Check your competitors and analyze their blogs.
 In the end, it’s all about knowledge sharing.
+Especially, if you’re creating content for an educational software development company, your readers are likely educators, administrators, and students.

 After you figure out the structure, you can (finally) start writing.
 Write as you can but keep a couple of the following things in mind: